jhellerstein/hydro/docs/docs/hydro/live-collections/determinism.md

 ---

 # Eventual Determinism
-Most programs have strong guarantees on **determinism**, the property that when provided the same inputs, the outputs of the program are always the same.
-Even when the inputs and outputs are live collections, we can focus on the _eventual_ state of the collection (as if we froze the input and waited until the output stops changing).
+Many programs benefit from strong guarantees on **determinism**, the property that when provided the same inputs, the outputs of the program are always the same.
+This is critical for consistency across *replicated* services.
+It is also extremely helpful for predictability, including consistency across identical runs (e.g. for testing or reproducibility.)
+Determinism is particularly tricky to reason about in distributed systems due to the inherently non-deterministic nature of asynchronous event arrivals.
+However, even when the inputs and outputs of a program are live collections, we can focus on the _eventual_ state of the collection — as if we froze the input and waited until the output stopped changing.

 :::info